Big Data Analytics for Logistics and Transportation: What the Foundation Requires

 Most analytics failures in logistics and transportation are not technology failures.
 They are data foundation failures.

-When analytics tools attempt to combine this data, the result is inconsistency.
-The same shipment looks different in each system.
+Logistics operations run across multiple systems — TMS, WMS, ERP, telematics, and customer portals — each using different identifiers, definitions, and update frequencies.
+When analytics tools attempt to combine this data, the same shipment looks different in each system.
 The same carrier appears under multiple names.
 Costs are allocated in ways that do not match operational reality.
+For how to address these integration and quality gaps at an operational level, see Logistics Data Management.

 Before analytics can produce insight, the business must agree on definitions.
 What counts as an on-time delivery?
 Is fuel included in route cost?
 How is an exception classified?